An Effective UNet Using Feature Interaction and Fusion for Organ Segmentation in Medical Image: Experiments and results

 \subsection{Datasets and evaluation metrics}

 \textbf{Synapse multi-organ segmentation dataset}: 30 abdominal CT scans are included in the Synapse (\cite{Landmanetal2015}), with a total of 3779 axial contrast-enhanced abdominal CT images, which is provided by the MICCAI 2015 Multi-Atlas Abdomen Labeling Challenge.
 Each CT scan consists of 85-198 slices of 512 × 512 pixels, and the voxel spatial resolution is ([0:54-0:54] × [0:98-0:98] × [2:5-5:0])$m{m^3}$.
-Following TransUNet (\cite{Chenetal2021}), the dataset is randomly divided into 18 scans (2212 axial slices) for training, and 12 for validation.
-A total of 8 anatomical structures are segmented, including the aorta, gallbladder, left kidney, right kidney, liver, pancreas, spleen, and stomach.
-DICE scores and 95\% Hausdorff Distance (95HD) are used as the evaluation metrics in the experiments on this dataset.
+Following the common practices in previous works, the dataset is randomly divided into 18 scans (2212 axial slices) for training, and 12 for validation.
+Notably, the 12 evaluation scans are commonly referred to as the test set in existing studies and are used for reporting final performance.
+In this work, the same setting is adopted for fair comparison among baselines.
+During the model training, the Dice score (DICE) serves as the optimization metric, while during the evaluation, both Dice score (primary metric) and 95\% Hausdorff Distance (HD95) are computed to present a comprehensive performance.
+A total of 8 anatomical structures are segmented on Synapse, including the aorta, gallbladder, left kidney, right kidney, liver, pancreas, spleen, and stomach.

 \textbf{Automated cardiac diagnosis challenge}: The ACDC dataset (\cite{Bernardetal2018}) consists of 100 cardiac MRI scans collected from different patients, provided by the MICCAI ACDC challenge 2017.
 Each scan contains three organs: the right ventricle, left ventricle, and myocardium.
-Following TransUNet (\cite{Chenetal2021}), 70 cases (1930 axial slices) are used for training, 10 for validation, and 20 for testing.
-DICE score serves as the evaluation metric in the experiments on this dataset.
+Following the official data split in the ACDC challenge and consistent with previous works, the dataset is divided into 70 cases (1930 axial slices) for training, 10 for validation, and 20 for testing.
+The results reported in this paper are based on the test set to ensure fair comparison and reproducibility.
+The Dice score is used consistently as the evaluation metric during all stages of training, validation, and testing on this dataset.